Nerfarious/Yasuni-The-Tag-Creator/README.md

 # Yasuni The Tag Creator

-#### Yasuni is a simple bot that is wriiten using the Discord.JS libary.z
+#### Yasuni is a simple bot that is wriiten using the Discord.JS libary.